AB InBev or Anheuser-Busch InBev is one of the largest brewers in the world.

 After the merger was completed, AB InBev’s investment in debt securities was back to normal levels in subsequent quarters and even faded into obscurity as it moved closer to 2020.

-On the other hand, AB InBev’s cash & cash equivalents have been on a rise and topped out at $25 billion during the height of the COVID-19 pandemic in 2Q 2020.
+On the other hand, AB InBev’s cash & cash equivalents remained at $7 billion but increased substantially to $25 billion during the height of the COVID-19 pandemic in 2Q 2020 before normalizing in subsequent quarters.

-As of 4Q 2020, AB InBev’s cash & cash equivalents declined slightly to $15 billion.
+As of 2Q 2021, AB InBev’s cash & cash equivalents had normalized to around $7 billion.

 AB InBev’s Net Cash From Operating Activities

-While AB InBev’s bank account is loaded with more than $10 billion of cash, it would not mean anything if its internal business operations failed to produce any cash and needed to use its cash balance to stay afloat.
+While AB InBev may have $7 billion of cash balance, it would not mean anything if its core business operations failed to produce any cash and the businesses needed to use its cash balance to stay afloat.

-In this case, we will look at AB InBev’s net cash from operating activities to see if its core businesses produced any cash.
+In this case, we will look at AB InBev’s net cash from operating activities to see if its core businesses produced any meaningful cash flow.

-According to the chart above, AB InBev’s operating activities have been able to generate meaningful cash flow between FY2016 and FY2020.
+According to the chart above, AB InBev’s operating activities have been able to generate meaningful cash flow between FY2016 and FY2021.

-That said, AB InBev produced at least $10 billion of net cash from its core activities on a trailing 12-month (TTM) basis in the past.
+That said, AB InBev produced at least $10 billion of net cash from its core activities on a trailing 12-month (TTM) basis.

-As of 2020 Q4, AB InBev’s net cash from operating activities totaled as much as $11 billion.
+As of 2021 Q2, AB InBev’s net cash from operating activities totaled nearly $14 billion on a TTM basis.

 Keep in mind that this net cash was net of all cash inflow and outflow for only operating activities, including changes in working capital, interest paid and taxes paid.